For the purpose of the PLI, the KPSRL Secretariat defines programmatic learning as:

 • Collaborative Study

 The KPSRL Secretariat commissioned a collaborative study to support the refinement of the Programmatic Learning Instrument as well as to support the role of the KPSRL in providing advice on options available for learning interventions to policymakers and programming partners.
-The study (which is based, on in-depth discussions with seven organizations and initiatives in late 2023 and early 2024 and a survey of relevant literature), culminated into a resource guide is intended to serve as a resource and reference for practitioners, policymakers and others working in the humanitarian, development and peacebuilding (HDP) nexus and interested in better understanding the issues of learning and programmatic learning, how programmatic learning occurs, how uptake following learning happens, and what prevents more consistent and meaningful uptake.
+The study (which is based, on in-depth discussions with seven organizations and initiatives in late 2023 and early 2024 and a survey of relevant literature), culminated into a resource guide which is intended to serve as a resource and reference for practitioners, policymakers and others working in the humanitarian, development and peacebuilding (HDP) nexus and interested in better understanding the issues of learning and programmatic learning, how programmatic learning occurs, how uptake following learning happens, and what prevents more consistent and meaningful uptake.

-Specific recommendations were also made to the Dutch Ministry of Foreign Affairs/Directorate-General for International Cooperation leadership based on key findings of the Study.
+Specific recommendations were also made to the Dutch Ministry of Foreign Affairs/Directorate-General for International Cooperation leadership based on key findings of the study.

 Internal Learning Journey